 As more Americans are affected by poor diet choices, chronic stress, toxic overload and bacterial imbalance, it appears that the prevalence of leaky gut is potentially reaching epidemic proportions.
 The medical profession is just now agreeing this condition even exists, which is especially shocking considering that “intestinal permeability” (another name for leaky gut) has been discussed in the medical literature for over 100 years!

 What Is Leaky Gut Syndrome?

 For over three decades, study after study has been published (several thousand articles exist to date) discussing our growing understanding of immunity, gut function, and how modern diets and lifestyles negatively contribute to overall health by damaging the digestive system.

-I (and many others in the medical field) refer to this particular phenomenon as leaky gut syndrome.
+This particular phenomenon is called leaky gut syndrome.
 In the medical literature, leaky gut is also referred to as “increased intestinal hyperpermeability.”

 These TJ proteins are the gateway between your intestines and your bloodstream.
 They control what is allowed to pass into the bloodstream from your digestive system.
 More than 40 different TJ proteins have now been recognized to play a role in gut health.

 Here’s how a report published in the journal Frontiers in Immunology describes the pathology of intestinal permeability:

 The intestinal epithelial lining, together with factors secreted from it, forms a barrier that separates the host from the environment.
 In pathologic conditions, the permeability of the epithelial lining may be compromised allowing the passage of toxins, antigens, and bacteria in the lumen to enter the bloodstream creating a “leaky gut.”